Mason-Moffitt/ECE492-AutonomousSystems/README.md

 Drone Glide and Circle Landing Controller
 -----------------------------------------
-This program controls a drone to glide towards a specified waypoint, perform counter-clockwise circling around the waypoint until a certain height, and then land.
+This program controls a drone to glide towards a specified waypoint, perform counter-clockwise circling around the waypoint until a certain height, and then land at the waypoint.
 It uses the DroneKit library to interface with the drone.

 Prerequisites:
  - Python 3.x